-For further information about the program, please contact Dr. Ming Lee, Chair of the Department of Humanities, by phone at (626) 571 8811 ext.
-348 or via e-mail at mingl@uwest.edu.
+For further information about the program, please contact Dr. Darui Long, Acting Chair of the Department of Humanities and Social Sciences, by phone at (626) 571-8811 ext.
+306 or via e-mail at daruil@uwest.edu.

-COURSE DESCRIPTIONS: DEPARTMENT OF HUMANITIES
+□ COURSE DESCRIPTIONS: DEPARTMENT of HUMANITIES and SOCIAL SCIENCES

 The prerequisites listed for each course described below are designed for the students majoring in the particular programs where the courses are offered.
-All the other students need to acquire consent of instructor before registering in the course if they do not meet the requirements of the prerequisites.
+All other students need to obtain consent of instructor before registering in the course if they do not meet the requirements of the prerequisites.